hannylicious/django_colors/README.md

 - Pre-defined Bootstrap color choices
 - Support for both background and text color CSS classes
 - Ability to define your own color palettes
+- Ability to define color palettes from any CSS framework
 - Custom widget for color selection in forms

 The app is designed to be flexible, allowing you to use either the built-in